josbouten/Sculpt-O-Sound/README.md

 Knobs
 =====
 The rotary knobs on top of the rack element are gain buttons for the carrier and modulator input signals.
+Be careful with them, if you turn them up too much. the vocoder output signal will be distorted.

 Matrix buttons
 ==============